doherty100/azuresandbox/terraform-azurerm-vnet-spoke/README.md

 ## Overview

 This quick start implements the spoke portion of a basic hub-spoke networking topology and establishes bi-directional virtual network peering with the shared services virtual network.
+The spoke virtual network can be used for hosting solution infrastructure.
 The following quick starts must be deployed first before starting:

 * [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared)